 While LINQ provides a very readable and easy way to execute queries in code (rather than manually write SQL), this readability is not its only advantage.
 An often misunderstood (and the cause for many performance issues) of LINQ is deferred execution.
 Deferred execution means that DB queries generated by LINQ are executed not when your code runs, but rather immediately before the results are needed.

 The Get() method of the news items façade returns an IQueryable<NewsItem> object.
 This essentially represents the collection of news items from the database.
 However, the database query to retrieve those news items will not be executed when Get() is called.
 It will be executed, when the Repeater control needs to display the data and enumerates its datasource.
-If we inspect the news object while debugging the code above, the debugger will warn us about this.
+If you inspect the news object while debugging the code above, the debugger will warn us about this.

 What Microsoft attempt to say in the message about the Results View is “This is a query which hasn’t been executed yet, but if you want to see the result of it in debug mode, it will be executed.”